-Too much sun exposure’s risks are well-documented.
+Too many sun exposure risks are well-documented.
 Among other conditions, spending time in the sun without SPF is one cause of melanoma.

-Meanwhile, when high vitamin D doses are because of sunlight exposure, our skin turns the cholesterol to vitamin D that has shown to help prevent certain common diseases and ailments.
+Meanwhile, when high vitamin D doses are because of sunlight exposure, our skin turns the cholesterol to vitamin D which has been shown to help prevent certain common diseases and ailments.

 What’s the Science Behind Sunbath Therapy

-The natural way to heal with different health problems is sunbath therapy.
+The natural way to heal different health problems is sunbath therapy.

 Melatonin is an essential hormone that releases the pineal gland of our brain.
 It regulates our daily sleep-wake cycle.

-The sunlight intensity affects the Melatonin production.
+The sunlight intensity affects Melatonin production.
 It falls during the daytime and increases during the night.

 Sunbathing therapy helps in keeping the disorders at bay and keeps the hormonal level in check.

-Furthermore, research says that decrease in sunlight exposure may develop psychological and physical disorders.
+Furthermore, research says that a decrease in sunlight exposure may develop psychological and physical disorders.

 Also Read: 8 Incredible Benefits of Cycling for Women